dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/architecture/graphql.md

 ## Authorization

 By default, you can query for public data such as published products or pages.
 To fetch protected data like orders or users, you need to authorize your access.
-MajorityWorld API uses a [JWT token](https://jwt.io/) authentication mechanism.
+DrikGallery API uses a [JWT token](https://jwt.io/) authentication mechanism.
 Once you create a token, you have to include it as a header with each GraphQL request.

 The authorization header has the following format: